MichalisHadjikakou/GFSI-MRM/README.md

 ## Acknowledgments

-We would like to acknowledge the authors of all the [excellent packages](https://github.com/MichalisHadjikakou/GFSI-MRM/edit/main/README.md#dependencies) that have enabled this work.
+We would like to acknowledge the authors of all the excellent packages (see [Dependencies](#dependencies)) that have enabled this work.